 Shopping for fiber cement siding:

-Major manufacturers include James Hardie, Certainteed, Cemplank and Nichiha.
+Major manufacturers include James Hardie, Certainteed[4] , Cemplank[5] and Nichiha[6] .
 Contractor referrals are available from the manufacturers.
 It's important to choose someone with experience installing fiber cement siding.

 Get several estimates, making sure what is (and isn't) in each quote; understand whether all prep and clean-up work is included.
 Request and check references.
 Ask to see a completed project; joints should be neat and evenly caulked.
 Ask about the contractor's length and type of experience.
 Be sure the contractor is properly bonded, insured and licensed in your state.
-Check for any complaints with the Better Business Bureau.

 Price includes siding for 1300 sq ft house with a 5 3/4 inch reveal.
 Plus James Hardee 4 inch trim boards.
 2 fiber cement mitre saw blades for cutting the trim, a fiber cement electric shears, hot dipped galvanized nails and a set of lap siding brackets to hold the siding in place during nailing.
 Don't use a nail gun--they damage the siding.
 Use a hammer.
 Don't buy the cheap fiber cement siding--it may not be as pliable as say, James Hardee, and it may be subject to cracking and pre-drilling as with slate.
 James Hardee is pliable enough where you do not need to predrill in most spots (except butt joints), nor will break easily if it bends.
 And at $10 per board you don't want to waste any.